Twilio

-The Twilio integration allows you to connect your ChatBotKit AI bot to Twilio's powerful messaging platform, enabling your bot to communicate via SMS, WhatsApp, and other messaging channels.
-This means your AI assistant can respond to text messages, handle customer inquiries on their preferred messaging apps, and provide automated support through mobile channels.
+The Twilio integration allows you to connect your ChatBotKit AI bot to Twilio's communication platform, enabling your bot to communicate via SMS, phone calls, WhatsApp, and other supported messaging channels.
+This means your AI assistant can respond to text messages, handle inbound calls, start outbound conversations, and provide automated support through mobile channels.

 What You Can Do